slackhq/foundry/docs/platforms/gradle/architecture.md

 ### `StandardProjectConfigurations`

-This class warrants special mention as it is responsible for the bulk of the configuration applied to projects SGP manages.
+This class warrants special mention as it is responsible for the bulk of the configuration applied to projects Foundry manages.

 - Creates and exposes the [`foundry` extension DSL](dsl.md).
 - Applies common configurations.